dotnet/msbuild/documentation/specs/proposed/BuildCheck-feature-threat-model.md

 #### Mitigation

+Detecting unsecure packages is not MSBuild responsibility and is currently out of scope of this feature.

 Custom analyzers are delivered as regular nuget packages by MSBuild `<PackageReference />` element.
-This way custom analyzer packages will be included in the generated SBOM and Component Government can detect and warn about known malicious custom analyzers.
+Users is expected to implement process to detect and warn about known malicious custom analyzers.

-It is identical to Roslyn analyzers or any other nuget package, for that matter.

 ## Execution